Adi-UA/VOGAN/README.md

 It does seem to be learning to make shirts or coats.
 So, it is probably working, and training it for longer with more noise would probably yield better results.

+## Models

+The models have been saved in the `models` folder.
+The generator and discriminator are saved as `generator.pth` and `discriminator.pth` respectively.

 ## Ref:

 - Architecture: [nicknochnack](https://github.com/nicknochnack)